Repository Structure

 The Data Directory

 Editors and research assistants work in the data directory.
-The data directory contains thirteen child directories: anthologies, binaries, css, documentation, facsimiles, how_to, images, policy, sch, templates, texts, texts_shared, and tools:
+The data directory contains fourteen child directories: anthologies, BIBL1, css, documentation, facsimiles, how_to, images, policy, sch, templates, texts, texts_shared, and tools:

-The data folder opened in a file explorer
+The data directory opened in a file explorer

-Note that the data directory also contains files outside of the child directories: BEED1 (a forthcoming database of editions of early modern drama), BIBL1 (our shared bibliography file), GLOSS1 (our glossary), HAND1 (our list of scribal hands), ORGS1 (our database of organizations), PERS1 (our personography of LEMDO contributors), PROD1 (our productions database), PROS1 (our prosopography), and TAXO1 (our taxonomies file).
+Note that the data directory also contains files outside of the child directories: BEED1 (an old file whose content will be moved into the BIBL1 files before it is moved into the obsolete directory), GLOSS1 (our glossary), HAND1 (our list of scribal hands), ORGS1 (our database of organizations), PERS1 (our personography of LEMDO contributors), PROD1 (our productions database), PROS1 (our prosopography), and TAXO1 (our taxonomies file).
 These files are the sitewide data files.
 For more information about these files, read Introduction to Sitewide Data Files.

 The Anthologies Directory

-The css directory houses LEMDOʼs top-level Cascading Style Sheets.
+The css folder houses LEMDO’s top-level Cascading Style Sheets.
 Cascading Style Sheets (known colloquially as CSS) is a language used to describe the presentation of a document.
-We use CSS to style the aesthetics of our website (font, colour, spacing, etc.) and to describe the layout of particular documents (such as the semi-diplomatic texts).
+We use CSS to style the aesthetics of our website (font, colour, spacing, etc.) and to describe the layout of particular documents (such as the semi-diplomatic transcriptions).

-The documentation directory houses all of the files that make up LEMDOʼs Documentation Index.
+The documentation folder houses all of the files that make up LEMDO’s Documentation Index.

-The facsimiles directory houses files that contain metadata for and links to the facsimiles stored in lemdo.uvic.ca/facsimiles.
+The facsimiles folder houses files that contain metadata for and links to the facsimiles stored in lemdo.uvic.ca/facsimiles.
 We include links to these facsimiles from our semi-diplomatic transcription files.

-The images directory contains images that are likely to be used in multiple different pages, editions, sites or projects, or in documentation.
+The images folder contains images that are likely to be used in multiple different pages, editions, sites or projects, or in documentation.

 The Policy Directory